Napper vs Bruno (spec: cli-run, nap-file)

 File format .nap (TOML-inspired) .bru (custom markup)

-Assertions Declarative + F# scripts JavaScript scripts
+Assertions Declarative + scripts JavaScript scripts

 Test Explorer Native VS Code support No